wiesmann/QuickDrawViewer/README.md

 * Some exotic compositing modes (which are typically not supported by printers)
 * Text alignement
 * Polygon smoothing
-* Exotic QuickTime codecs, like for instance Photo-CD
+* Exotic QuickTime codecs, like for instance [Photo-CD](https://en.wikipedia.org/wiki/Photo_CD)

 ## User Interface Application

 The application is currently very simple, you can view pictures, copy-paste them to Preview.
 There is an export icon in the toolbar that allows you to export to PDF files.
 There is some primitive drag-drop that as of Mac OS X 15.5 seems to work with most targets I could test with.

+## Helper script

+I wrote a small [Python script](QuickDrawViewer/pict_de_rez.py) for converting the QuickDraw data in a text resource description into  actual PICT files.
+This can be useful for [recovering data from clipping or from applications](https://wiesmann.codiferes.net/wordpress/archives/41107).

 ## License